It doesn’t take a ton of effort to impress your guests! Instead of throwing your rolls in a basket, make this Holiday Roll Wreath for a festive touch!

 This post is sponsored by Rhodes Bread.
 As always, thank you for reading and for supporting companies I partner with, which allows me to create unique content and recipes for you from readily accessible ingredients.
 All opinions are always my own.

 You don’t need 50 ingredients and countless hours to make a show-stopping centerpiece for your next dinner party.
-This Holiday Roll Wreath is the easiest and most delicious way to display your dinner rolls in a way they deserve!
+This Holiday Roll Wreath is the easiest and most delicious way to display your dinner rolls in the way they deserve!

 The number one question I get asked around the holidays is how hosts can take some of the heat off of them and what they can buy from the store vs making from scratch.
 Without a doubt, my response is always to buy a bag of Rhodes Bake-N-Serv® Yeast Dinner Rolls instead of making them yourself.
 I can’t tell you how many times I’ve made these and everyone assumed they were homemade.
 While I’d love to take all credit, I always have to give props to my favorite frozen yeast rolls.
 The holidays are stressful enough without having to knead, measure, and portion rolls.
 Make sure you leave enough time for thawing and rising (I usually do the overnight method), but that’s the most thought you have to put into these rolls.